nicolay-r/blog/_posts/2022-08-19-arekit-collection-bind.md

     xxx.ann
 ```

+In this tutorial we rely on [AREkit-0.22.1](https://github.com/nicolay-r/AREkit).
 Most of the API relies on the collection version.
 Therefore it is required to provide the details onto versions that your collection support.
 In this post we consider that our collection represents a `V1` version.
 ```python
 class CollectionVersions(Enum):